-In the application of the charity's accounting policies, which are described above, the Trustees are required to make judgments, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+In the application of the charity's accounting policies, which are described above, the Trustees are required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from those estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the year in which the estimate is revised if the revision affects only that year, or in the period of the revision and future periods if the revision affects both current and future periods.

-The Trustees do not consider that there are any critical judgments in the financial statements.
-The only key accounting estimate relates to the value placed by COIF Charities Investment fund on the value of our investment.
+The Trustees do not consider that there are any critical judgements in the financial statements.